 Are you taking a student next year?

 Yes, we are taking a student to begin in the 2013-2014 academic year.
-Drs.
-Herbert and Forman will jointly be admitting 1 doctoral student and possibly 1 Masters student.
+Professors Herbert and Forman will jointly be admitting 1 doctoral student and possibly 1 Masters student.
 Note that Dr. Forman is scheduled to be the primary mentor, with the primary assignment to the Laboratory for Innovations in Health-Related Behavior Change, and a secondary assignment to the Acceptance-Based Behavior Therapy Program.

 What type of applicant are you looking for?